Bringing Fire Back

 By 2023, TNC and partners had organized more than 140 TREX and WTREX events in North America, Europe and Africa, providing training and hands-on experience to about 3,800 people and putting more than 170,000 acres of beneficial fire on the ground.

 Increasingly, Indigenous peoples are recognized for their ability to contribute to solutions for our mounting fire challenges.
 In 2015, we met with fire practitioners and cultural leaders from the Yurok, Hoopa and Karuk tribes to ask two questions:

 - Would a network among tribes to advance fire partnerships be useful?

 - If so, how would such a network differ from other fire networks?

 The tribes said that revitalization of traditional fire culture in today’s context was an urgent need, and that the very survival of their cultures depended upon Indigenous people returning fire in a culturally centered way to their ancestral territories.
 With support from the U.S. Forest Service and the Department of the Interior, the Indigenous Peoples Burning Network (IPBN) was born.

-Today the IPBN includes 18 tribes in seven states and interest is burgeoning.
+From this base, the IPBN has expanded to include participants from an additional half-dozen landscapes, and interest is burgeoning.
 Administered by TNC, the network is led in substance by Indigenous fire practitioners from each of the participating tribes.
 Activities include cultural burning in association with TREX, community engagement in revitalizing fire culture, landscape-level strategic planning and working together with contemporary fire control agencies to overcome barriers to cultural burning.